Skip to content

 Best Things To Do In Lucerne, Switzerland

 The Jesuit church is an imposing church located on the river.
-It is pretty from the outside but really reveals its richness when you pass its door: it is a masterpiece of baroque art!
+It is pretty from the outside but reveals its richness when you pass its door: it is a masterpiece of baroque art!
 It is one of the best places to visit in Lucerne.

 Church of St. Leodegar